agentlang-ai/agentlang-docs/docs/quick-start.md

       - core.fractl
 ```

-To test our application, run the following command from the root `blog` directory:
+To test the model, run the following command from the root `blog` directory:

 ```shell
 fractl run
 ```

-The blog-service should start listening for incoming HTTP request on post `8080`.
+The blog-service should start listening for incoming HTTP request on port `8080`.
 Let's try to create a blog entry:

 ```shell
 curl -X POST http://localhost:8080/_e/Blog.Core/BlogPost \